noetlctl CLI Overview

 Build Automation

-# automation/build.yaml
+# automation/boot.yaml

 apiVersion: noetl.io/v2